 Moreover, buying mortgage points will be inexpensive if you think you can relocate or refinance before 68 months.
 But if you expect your mortgage payments to exceed the break-even point, a mortgage appraisal can save you money.

-The good news is, you can browse online and find calculators that can do the mathematics for you.
+The good news is, that you can browse online and find mortgage points calculators that can do the mathematics for you.
 The hardest part is deciding how long you need to stay in the house.

 Should I Buy Home Mortgage Point?

 The mortgage points may not be suitable for all home buyers.
 Calculating a break-even factor is a good start.
 However, there’s more to consider before acquiring a mortgage point.
 For example, you will need to save additional funds to cover the costs of points.